Skip to main content

 Does EVcourse work with all charger brands?

-Yes.
-EVcourse reads the charger screen with your phone camera, so it works with any brand, any model, and any language.
-Kempower, Ionity, ABB, ChargePoint, Electrify America, Shell Recharge, and every other charger brand.
-If it has a screen, EVcourse can read it.
+EVcourse is designed to work across charger brands and languages.
+It reads the text on the screen with your phone camera, so it can help with Kempower, Ionity, ABB, ChargePoint, Electrify America, Shell Recharge, and many others.
+If a screen shows readable text, the app can usually read it.

 Are my photos shared or uploaded?